Lewuathe/dropbox-github-action/README.md

     dropbox-refresh-token: ${{ secrets.DROPBOX_REFRESH_TOKEN }}
     source-path: <Path to local file in the github action container space>
     target-path: <Path to the file in the Dropbox.
 That is supposed to be under the app folder>
+    write-mode:  Write mode to upload the file.
+The default is 'add'.
+See more detail here. https://www.dropbox.com/developers/documentation/http/documentation#files-upload
 ```